Find out more detail on each of the Digital Economy Partnership Agreement modules below.

 Access to information is especially important in digital trade when an increasing number of smaller firms are trading in more countries with more complex transactions.
 The DEPA Transparency module promotes openness of by ensuring laws and regulations relating to the digital economy be promptly published and made available.

 The DEPA includes a Dispute Settlement module.
 This will provide efficient, fair, and transparent processes for resolving disputes between governments.
-The procedural detail will be further discussed among DEPA Parties, including the different types of procedures for consultation, mediation and arbitration.
+The procedural detail is contained in Annexes to the Dispute Settlement module.
+Annex 14-B contains a mediation mechanism and Annex 14-C contains an arbitration mechanism.